saikotek/docs/pages/web_cloud/web_hosting/ssl_ev/guide.en-ie.md

 In the new window that pops up, click `Confirm`{.action} to be redirected to the purchase order for your Sectigo EV SSL certificate.

-Select the **Sectigo EV SSL certificate** once you have arrived in the order tunnel, then continue with the order.
+Select the **Sectigo EV SSL certificate**, then continue with the order.

 Fill in the information requested by **Sectigo** before you receive the Sectigo EV SSL certificate.